 Prime Minister announces mandate of Independent Special Rapporteur

-OTTAWA, ON, March 21, 2023 /CNW/ - The Government of Canada is taking action to keep our democracy strong and stable, ensure our electoral system is safe from outside threats, and uphold Canadians' trust in our democratic institutions.
+CANADA, March 21 - The Government of Canada is taking action to keep our democracy strong and stable, ensure our electoral system is safe from outside threats, and uphold Canadians’ trust in our democratic institutions.

 The Prime Minister, Justin Trudeau, today announced the mandate of the Independent Special Rapporteur, the Right Honourable David Johnston, whose appointment was announced on March 15, 2023, as part of a suite of measures to help protect the integrity of Canada’s democracy.
 This follows work with Mr. Johnston to finalize his mandate for the role.